huggingface/blog/quanto-introduction.md

 quantize(model, weights=quanto.qint8, activations=quanto.qint8)
 ```

-At this stage, only the inference of the model is modified to dynamically quantize the float weights.
+At this stage, the model's float weights are dynamically quantized only for inference.

 **2. Calibrate (optional if activations are not quantized)**

-Quanto supports a calibration mode that allows to record the activation ranges while passing representative samples through the quantized model.
+Quanto supports a calibration mode that records the activation ranges while passing representative samples through the quantized model.

 ```python
 with calibration(momentum=0.9):